Staying safer using public Wi-Fi

 - Avoid online activities that require you to enter personal information.

-- Stick to secure websites.
-Website addresses that display https:// and a padlock offer a greater level of security than those that don't.
+- Stick to websites with secure connections.
+Website addresses that display https:// and a padlock indicate the connection is encrypted for additional security.

 - If you feel uncertain or uncomfortable, switch off Wi-Fi in your device settings or completely switch off your device.